aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/batch-processing/automate-directory-creation-java-aspose-slides-tutorial/_index.md

 </dependency>
 ```

 **Gradle:**
 ```gradle
 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

-**Direct Download**: You can also download the latest version from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).
+**Direct Download:** You can also download the latest version from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).

 ### License Acquisition

 You have several options to obtain a license:
-- **Free Trial**: Start with a 30-day free trial.
+- **Free Trial**: Start with a 30‑day free trial.
 - **Temporary License**: Apply for it on the Aspose website if you need more time.
-- **Purchase**: Buy a license for long-term use.
+- **Purchase**: Buy a license for long‑term use.

 ### Basic Initialization and Setup

 Before we proceed, ensure your environment is correctly set up to run Java applications.
-This includes configuring your IDE with JDK and ensuring Maven or Gradle dependencies are resolved.
+This includes configuring your IDE with the JDK and confirming that Maven or Gradle dependencies are resolved.

 ## Setting Up Aspose.Slides for Java